leventemo/lvnt/src/data/blog/_2025/errorbank-categories.md

 ## Table of contents

 ## recording errors

+repeated errors recorded twice max.
+* one instance might be a quick slip
+* when repeated, it might be a topic-dependent case
+  + no reason to record it as many times as the error is made
+  + decided to record it twice within an assignment (piece of writing)

+register:
+* contracted form when inappropriate register (see essays): not recorded
+* *wanna*, *gonna*, etc.: ignored when not suitable for the register of the genre (eg. essay)

 isolating errors - where possible without distorting data
 * *Also put in the summer snails.*